thecmart/manuals/Tutorials/Manual 1 Creating a new app with an empty activity and AppObj.md

    androidTestImplementation 'androidx.test.espresso:espresso-core:3.1.2-alpha01'
    ```

 8. Find the `android {    }` section of the file.
-Add this code inside of it, but not inside any of the other items inside of it:
+Add this code inside of it, but not inside any of the other items inside of it.
+This will make the app more flexible and allow it to run on a larger variety of devices:

    ```
    compileOptions {